nigeltao/nigeltao.github.io/blog/2022/zstandard-part-5-fse.md

 but also "too much" in some sense.
 The obvious encoding wastes 98 out of the 256 possible 8-bit bitstrings.

-Zstandard can use a variable number of bits to encode a 0 ..= 157 value, either 7 or 8 bits, depending on whether the value is "small" (less than 98).
+Zstandard uses a variable number of bits to encode a 0 ..= 157 value, either 7 or 8 bits, depending on whether the value is "small" (less than 98).
 When decoding (and you know the maximum possible value, 157 here), read 8 bits (call this the Value Read).
 If the low 7 bits are less than (255 - 157) = 98 then unread that high bit and the Value Decoded is the 7-bit value.
 Otherwise, the